crustio/Crust-Grants-Program/applications/box.md

 Please include here

-- In short-term we are planning to make "box" application development incentivised for developers without imposing costs on users.
+- In short-term we are planning to make "box" application development incentivized for developers without imposing costs on users.
 To do this, we want to build a mining module, which by user's permission, mine coins for the user, and then user can pay the developers with the mined coins.
 - In long-term we are planning to build a loyal-agent for the box.
 Meaning if Netflix wants to suggest movies to you, they do not get your information.
 You store your information on your own box and install the movie suggestion application provided by the community (it can even be Netflix itself).
 Netflix connects to your box and sends a list of movies it has. “box” processes Netflix data, cross checking it with your data and suggests the movies to you.
 No data goes out of your box to Netflix, but it still allows you to get personalized movie suggestions or to share whatever you want with whoever you want in an encrypted and safe way.